Shooter testifies Ahmaud Arbery never threatened him

 Cellphone video from the Feb.
 23, 2020, shooting — replayed in court Thursday — shows Arbery running around the back of McMichael’s pickup truck after McMichael first points the shotgun while standing next to the open driver’s side door.
 Arbery then runs around the passenger side as McMichael moves to the front and the two come face to face.
 The truck blocks any view of them until the first gunshot sounds.

-McMichael’s remarks Wednesday marked the first time any of the three white men charged with murder in Arbery’s death has spoken publicly about the killing.
-He testified Wednesday that Arbery forced him to make a split-second “life-or-death” decision by attacking him and grabbing his shotgun.
+McMichael’s testimony Wednesday marked the first time any of the three men charged with murder in Arbery’s death has spoken publicly about the killing.
+He said that Arbery forced him to make a split-second “life-or-death” decision by attacking him and grabbing his shotgun.

 Dunikoski noted Thursday that’s not what McMichael told police in an interview about two hours after the shooting occurred.